fastapi/fastapi/docs/en/docs/tutorial/dependencies/classes-as-dependencies.md

 {!../../../docs_src/dependencies/tutorial002.py!}
 ```

 **FastAPI** calls the `CommonQueryParams` class.
-This creates an "instance" of that class and the instance will be passed as parameter `commons` to your function.
+This creates an "instance" of that class and the instance will be passed as the parameter `commons` to your function.

 ## Type annotation vs `Depends`